 A modern and artsy ice cream shop, Schelato is colorful on and off the menu: If you go down Lerchenfelder Straße as the sun sets, the light radiates off the shop windows with a warm sheen.
 To enhance the glow, order a scoop of their “vegan banana split,” a chilled banana with chunks of chocolate – fresh, light and creamy, pungent and fresh.
 Their colorful palette of flavors changes daily so be open to something new, perhaps a “happy koala with eucalyptus,” “flower sorbet with lavender” or “walnut tofu.”
 Guaranteed: no artificial colors and flavors found here.

 Ice cream is a bit of the conundrum for a vegan – after all, it’s made of milk.
 Well, usually, but Veganista is the true believer’s dream come true: Its 11 locations all over town beckon with funky concoctions like “cinnamon bun-salted caramel swirl,” Bienenstich (a German almond and vanilla custard dessert), and “orange-olive oil-saffron” – all made from almond, coconut, soy, and oat milk and served in biodegradable cups.
 Its Inbetwiener is another novelty, with“nut” or rich “praline” ice cream sandwiched between two chewy chocolate chip cookies – also a hit.
-Take your pick.
+Take your pick and enjoy one of Vienna’s best ice cream!
 And you probably ought to get yourself a Stempelkarte (loyalty card).
-All calorie free, of course.
+All calorie-free, of course.

 Among Josefstädter Straße’s colorful shops and playful family atmosphere is Zuckero, found at No. 73.
 Quaint and small – it calls itself an Eisdiele, or “ice cream foyer” – Zuckero makes up for its smal stature with its seemingly endless assortment of flavors.
 “One scoop of cookies in a waffle cone, bitte”.
 It’s the perfect choice for lovers of classic vanilla and chocolate, with crunchy pieces of chocolate cookie in every lick.
 It is a bit on the dolce side, so one scoop is enough, even for addicts.
 The sister Café-Konditorei is at Breitenfurter Straße 1, in the 12th district of Meidling.